 Coleman thinks the law doesn't mean just what a judge says it means because a judge can be wrong about it.
 What decides what is a law and what is an (mis)interpretation of it?
 How much influence does normal usage influence law?
 Does the intent of the legislature matter?
 Is civil disobedience admissible?
 It depends on how we take the law as a practical authority.
 Once we decide that, we have to figure out when it is reasonable to ignore it.
 Is there a tight connection between law and morality?

-- Polly Stryker the Roving Philosophical Reporter (Seek to 04:20): Polly interviews David Solmet, a man who protests what he considers unfair laws and legal institutions through civil disobedience.
+- Roving Philosophical Report (Seek to 04:20): Polly Stryker interviews David Solmet, a man who protests what he considers unfair laws and legal institutions through civil disobedience.

-- Ian Shoales the Sixty-Second Philosopher (Seek to 50:00): Ian Shoales gives a quick overview of a great figure in the history of law, the Athenian magistrate Draco.
+- Sixty-Second Philosopher (Seek to 50:00): Ian Shoales gives a quick overview of a great figure in the history of law, the Athenian magistrate Draco.